aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 8. Specify image offsets from the corresponding edge of the shape's bounding box
 9. Write the modified presentation as a PPTX file.

-This Python code demonstrates the process:
+This Python code demonstrates a process in which a StretchOff property is used:

 ```py
 import aspose.slides as slides